TobyHFerguson/CDSW-Demos/basketball-stats/README.md

 2. Create a Scala Session and run data-processing.scala<br>
 3. Create a Python Session and run analysis.py<br>
 4. Return to the Scala Session and run machine-learning.scala<br>
-5. When finished, open a terminal and run cleanup.sh<br>
+5. When finished, run cleanup.scala in your spark session and cleanup.sh in the terminal<br>

 <b>Recommended Session Sizes</b>: 4 CPU, 8 GB RAM